 How long does Botox last?

 1. 1 How long does Botox work?

-2. 2 Find the best clinic near you
+2. 2 Find a clinic near you

+How long does Botox last?